David Nielsen

-David Jean Nielsen (born 1 December 1976) is a Danish former professional footballer and manager.
+David Jean Nielsen (born 1 December 1976) is a Danish professional football manager, and former player.

 He played for a number of Danish clubs, as well as Fortuna Düsseldorf in Germany and English clubs Grimsby Town, Wimbledon and Norwich City.
-His greatest triumph was the 1997 Danish Cup victory, which he won with Danish club F.C.
-Copenhagen.
+His greatest triumph was the 1997 Danish Cup victory, which he won with Danish club Copenhagen.
 He played 46 matches and scored 33 goals for various Danish youth national teams between 1992 and 1997, including eight games and three goals for the Denmark U21 national team.

 Nielsen has attracted controversy at various times in his career for falling into serious gambling debt, assaulting a teammate and then, in November 2008, admitting matchfixing in a Danish game played in 2004.

 Playing career

-Born in Sønderborg but raised inSkagen, Nielsen started playing youth football in Skagen IK and Frederikshavn fI.
+Born in Sønderborg but raised in Skagen, Nielsen started playing youth football in Skagen and Frederikshavn.
 He scored 17 goals in 24 matches for the Danish under-16 and under-17 national teams.
 He received offers from English club Tottenham Hotspur and Bayern Munich in Germany, but decided to stay in Denmark, as he was brought to OB in the top-flight Danish Superliga in May 1993, 16 years old.
 Here he became known for his elaborate goal celebration, a round off stretch jump with a backtuck.

-He was loaned out to Lyngby FC in January 1996, where he got his national breakthrough with 10 goals in 13 league games.
+He was loaned out to Lyngby in January 1996, where he got his national breakthrough with 10 goals in 13 league games.
 When his Odense contract ran out in the Summer 1996, he moved abroad to play for Fortuna Düsseldorf in the Bundesliga championship.
-He did not find playing success with the club, and after half a year in Germany, Nielsen moved back to Denmark to play for F.C.
-Copenhagen in a DEM 600,000 transfer deal in February 1997.
-He played three and a half years at F.C.
-Copenhagen, with whom he won the 1997 Danish Cup.
-He was club top goalscorer in 1998, 1999 and 2000, and was elected 1999 F.C.
-Copenhagen Player of the Year.
+He did not find playing success with the club, and after half a year in Germany, Nielsen moved back to Denmark to play for Copenhagen in a DEM 600,000 transfer deal in February 1997.
+He played three and a half years at Copenhagen, with whom he won the 1997 Danish Cup.
+He was club top goalscorer in 1998, 1999 and 2000, and was elected 1999 Copenhagen Player of the Year.

 He was loaned out to English club Grimsby Town in the second tier of English football, the English First Division in October 2000, as Grimsby had a hard time scoring goals.
-When his loan deal ended in March 2001, Nielsen moved on to English club Wimbledon F.C. on a free transfer.
-He joined Norwich City F.C. on loan in December 2001, and scored five goals in five games during his loan spell, including one against his parent club, prompting Norwich manager Nigel Worthington to pay £210,000 to Wimbledon to secure his services on a permanent basis.
+When his loan deal ended in March 2001, Nielsen moved on to English club Wimbledon on a free transfer.
+He joined Norwich City on loan in December 2001, and scored five goals in five games during his loan spell, including one against his parent club, prompting Norwich manager Nigel Worthington to pay £210,000 to Wimbledon to secure his services on a permanent basis.
 Whilst playing for Norwich City he was a member of the team that reached the final of the First Division play-offs in May 2002.
 However, he was unable to maintain his initial impressive scoring rate and left the club at his own request to return to Denmark in August 2003.